-If you read my post about trains in Bangkok, you will already be familiar with Hua Lamphong train station and you can catch a train from here to Udon Thani.
+If you read my post about trains in Bangkok, you will already know about Hua Lamphong train station and you can catch a train from her to Udon Thani.
 I will guess that it would cost between 600-700 baht and most of the trains are also night trains to Udon.
 Taking the train will be about the same amount of time and the train station in Udon Thani is located not too far from the bus station, with many hostel options nearby.

 Visit the famous Red Lotus Sea

 One of the main reasons I wanted to go to Udon Thani is because I heard rumours of a lake filled with these stunning red/pink flowers.
-The rumours are true and I was really excited that I was able to visit just before the end of the season, which lasts from November to the end of February.
+The rumours are true and I was really excited that I was able to visit just before the end of the season which last from November to the end of February.

 Once we got to the lake, we were split up into two boats and were off.
 So, we were driving for about 20 minutes and saw pretty much nothing.
 I kept thinking in my head, “Damn, did I get played?
 Is this for real?
 Where are the flowers?
 I’m hungry.”
 After 20 more minutes of driving, we saw it.
-Just pink water.
-From a distance it was beautiful but also kind of creepy as typically, you don’t want to see red in the water.
-As we drove closer we spotted the more defined shapes of the flowers and the many more boats that drove out ahead of us.
+Just pink in the water.
+From a distance it was beautiful but also kind of creepy as typically, you don’t want to see red in water.
+As we drove closer we can see the more defined shapes of the flowers and many more boats that drove out ahead of us.
 Great.

-These drivers were pros though and all parked strategically as to point out to open, water free of any other boats.
-Obviously we took a bunch of nice photos.
-I was also able to flaunt my Thai skills and ask the driver to wait a bit longer so that everyone could get their desired shots.
+These drivers were pros though and all parked strategically as to point out to open water free of any other boats, so obviously we took a bunch of nice photos.
+I was able to flaunt my Thai skills and ask the driver to wait a bit longer so that everyone could get their desired shots.
 He gladly obliged.

 To get here is roughly a 15 min walk from the bus station or central mall and it is highly worth a visit.
 Admission into the centre is free for both Thai Nationals and Foreigners and it is open from 9am to 7pm.
 The Thai-Chinese Cultural Centre was built to help preserve the art and culture of the many Thai-Chinese people that reside in Udon Thani.